All known vegan businesses in the San Francisco East Bay (Alameda and Contra Costa counties).

 - The Flying Falafel — Because why not?

-- Timeless Coffee — Now with a Berkeley location too
+- Timeless Coffee — Also see Berkeley location

 - Kaffa Ethiopian